 RSUs require future service as a condition for the delivery of the underlying shares of Class A common stock and convert into Class A common stock on a one-for-one basis after the stipulated vesting periods.
-The grant date fair value of the RSUs, net of an estimated forfeiture rate, is amortized over the vesting periods or requisite service periods, and, for purposes of calculating diluted net income per share, are included in the diluted weighted average shares of Class A common stock outstanding using the treasury stock method.
+The grant date fair value of the RSUs, net of an estimated forfeiture rate, is amortized over the vesting periods or requisite service periods.
 Expense relating to RSUs is charged to "compensation and benefits" expense (and, as applicable in 2009, "restructuring" expense, with respect to the expense associated with the acceleration of unrecognized expense pertaining to RSUs granted previously to individuals who were terminated in the restructuring) within the consolidated statements of operations, and amounted to \$358,062 (including a charge of \$86,514 relating to the acceleration of the amortization expense relating to the vesting of RSUs held by Lazard's former Chairman and Chief Executive Officer as a result of his death in October 2009 and \$24,239 in restructuring expense recognized in the first quarter of 2009), \$234,602 and \$104,765 for the years ended December 31, 2009, 2008 and 2007, respectively.
 RSUs issued subsequent to December 31, 2005 generally include a dividend participation right that provides that during vesting periods each RSU is attributed additional RSUs (or fractions thereof) equivalent to any ordinary quarterly dividends paid on Class A common stock during such period.
-During the years ended December 31, 2009, 2008 and 2007, dividend participation rights required the issuance of 331,642, 208,596 and 55,836 RSUs, respectively, and resulted in a charge to "retained earnings" and a credit to "additional paid-in-capital," net of estimated forfeitures, of \$4,042, \$7,211 and \$2,570 during the respective periods.
+During the years ended December 31, 2009, 2008 and 2007, dividend participation rights required the issuance of 331,642, 208,596 and 55,836 RSUs, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

-Non-executive members of the Board of Directors receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs resulting in 36,627, 28,090, and 12,459 DSUs granted during the years ended December 31, 2009, 2008 and 2007, respectively.
+Non-executive members of the Board of Directors of Lazard Group (who are also the same Non-Executive Directors of Lazard Ltd) receive approximately 55% of their annual compensation for service on the Board of Directors and its committees in the form of DSUs resulting in 36,627, 28,090, and 12,459 DSUs granted during the years ended December 31, 2009, 2008 and 2007, respectively.
 Their remaining compensation is payable in cash, which they may elect to receive in the form of additional DSUs under the Directors' Fee Deferral Unit Plan described below.
 DSUs are convertible into Class A common stock at the time of cessation of service to the Board.
 The DSUs include a cash dividend participation right equivalent to any ordinary quarterly dividends paid on Class A common stock resulting in nominal cash payments for the years ended December 31, 2009, 2008 and 2007.
-DSU awards are expensed at their fair value on their date of grant, which, inclusive of amounts related to the Directors' Fee Deferral Unit Plan, totaled \$1,316, \$1,331 and \$821 during the years ended December 31, 2009, 2008 and 2007, respectively.
+DSU awards are expensed at their fair value on their date of grant, which, inclusive of amounts related to the Directors' Fee Deferral Unit Plan, totaled \$658, \$666 and \$411 during the years ended December 31, 2009, 2008 and 2007, respectively.